dhirsch1138/Shrimpy_BenEater_6502/README.md

 # Shrimpy
 This is my attempt at slowly building up a 6502 based microcomputer loosely structured around Ben Eater's lessons.
 I will wander off and chase squirrels, wrestle with interesting problems, and generally follow the "rule of cool" when deciding what to do next.

-*2/20/2025 NOTE: photo and schematic are obsolete, computer has been completely rebuilt.
+*2/22/2025 NOTE: photo is obsolete.
+Shrimpy has been completely rebuilt.
 We are now using a PLD for address decoding, a faster clock (currently 1.843 mhz) and an IC for collating interrupts.
 Using DS1813 for reset circuit now.*

 ![Image of build](build_photo.png)